 There are two Fabergé Eggs—the Rosebud Egg (1895) and the Imperial Caucus Egg (1893)—that may have directly inspired the color scheme of Cleopatra’s Eggs in Red Notice.
 Both are composed of diamonds, gold and red enamel.

-If you are wondering why the Red Notice filmmakers didn’t just reference the glorious Fabergé Eggs, I am guessing it’s because they wanted a set of three for the thieves to hunt for around the globe.
+If you are wondering why the Red Notice filmmakers didn’t just reference the glorious Fabergé Eggs, it may be because they wanted a set of three for the thieves to hunt for around the globe.
 Also, it could be because a Fabergé Egg has been used in a caper relatively recently.
 In Ocean’s 12 (2004) George Clooney, Brad Pitt and the rest of the crew stole a very realistic looking rendition of the diamond studded lime yellow enamel Coronation Egg.

-Finally, if you are wondering about those other diamonds in Red Notice, the eye-catching necklace and bracelet worn by Gal Gadot during her lift of one of the Eggs, the jewels come from Tiffany.
-The actress has been a long-time ambassador for the company.
-She almost always wears Tiffany diamonds on the red carpet.
-And sometimes she has them on in the movies too.
-She sported several Elsa Peretti jewels for Tiffany in Wonder Woman 1984 including the iconic Diamonds by the Yard.
+Finally, if you are wondering about those other diamonds in Red Notice—namely the eye-catching necklace and bracelet worn by Gal Gadot during her lift of one of the Eggs—the jewels come from Tiffany & Co.
+The actress has been a long-time ambassador for the company and almost always wears Tiffany diamonds on the red carpet (And sometimes she has them on in the movies, too, sporting several Elsa Peretti jewels for Tiffany in Wonder Woman 1984 including the iconic Diamonds by the Yard®.

 So, what happens next for the Red Notice crew who band together in the final scene of the movie in front of the Louvre?
 Perhaps they go for the diamonds in the French Crown Jewels on display there.
 We can hardly wait to find out.